EDCD/EDDI/SpeechResponder/Help.md

 This function allows you to add a radio effect to speech.

-Transmit() takes one argument: the text to speak, for example:
+Transmit() takes one argument: the text to speak.
+For example:

 {Transmit("{ShipName()} returning from orbit.")}

+### Voice()

+This function allows you to include a different voice in your script than then one currently selected.
+This function uses SSML tags.

+Voice() takes two mandatory arguments: the text to speak and the voice to speak it (legal values for the voice shall match one of the voices listed by EDDI's `Text-to-Speech` tab.
+This is case-sensitive.").
+For Example:

+{Voice("Now I can speak", "Microsoft Zira Desktop")}
+{Voice("And I can listen", "Microsoft David Desktop")}

 ### ICAO()